DjVG/bot-education-ocrbot/README.md

-#Thanks you Micheleen, I forked this becouse of you!
+#Thanks Micheleen, I forked this becouse of you!

 # bot-education-ocrbot
 A Node.js bot built with the MS Bot Framework for image OCR